jake-knerr/cogent/README.md

 All reactions to state changes should be done in the parent components before child components.
 This ensures that parent components react to changes before their children.

-#### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using an application store service.
+#### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using an application state service.

-A store service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.
+A state service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.

 ### API